 Our course is delivered via our online learning platform as this provides learners with a dynamic and engaging experience.
 Don’t worry, if you prefer, you can print the learning materials yourself.
 The learning resources are in a range of different media including videos, quizzes, and interactive activities.

-You’ll be required to complete the two GCSE standard written exams.
+You’ll be required to complete two IGCSE standard written exams.

 We provide a guaranteed exam space in one of our exam centres around the UK, to take away the hassle of needing to find your own.
 Check where your closest exam centre is.

 During your course, you’ll be required to complete various assignments.
 These do not contribute towards your final grade but provide you with an opportunity to submit work to your tutor for marking and feedback.
 This will help you to monitor your progress.

-Upon successful completion of this home learning course, you will receive an IGCSE in Chemistry, issued by CAIE.
+Upon successful completion of this home learning course, you will receive an IGCSE in Chemistry, issued by Edexcel.
 This syllabus has been chosen specifically because it is the best suited to distance learning.

 Official Qualification Title - GCSE Chemistry